-- Manual We highly recommend reading the manual, mn309man.pdf. - Demo_apps This directory contains some of the source files for the projects. - MCF5223EVB contains the projects and an evaluation version of the netlib library. - Netlib This directory normally hold the core CMX-MicroNet library.
-For the evaluation version only the CMX-MicroNet header files are here. - PCtestprograms These are programs, to run on a PC.
-They are used so that the CMX-MicroNet MCF52235 software has something to talk to.
-See the README.TXT file. - Util These are various utilities used in building the software.
-See the util.txt file.
+- Manual We highly recommend reading the manual, mn312man.pdf. - Demo\apps This directory contains some of the source files for the projects. - MCF5223EVB contains the projects and an evaluation version of the netlib library. - Netlib This directory normally hold the core CMX-MicroNet library.
+For the evaluation version only the CMX-MicroNet header files are here.